 Your customers have questions?
 No problem.
 Here are the most common ones people ask... feel free to send us yours .

 Both, actually.
 We’re a social enterprise which is an organization created to address a community challenge such as poverty with a market-based approach for sustainable impact.
 Our legal designation is an L3C, which is a low-profit limited liability company.
+More simply, we're a hybrid.
+We prioritize social benefit over profit as written in our founding documents.
 We prioritize social benefit over all else.
 You can learn more about L3Cs at Americans for Community Development.

 Designed for good has a double meaning, which is why we like it.
 First, our candles are created from start to finish to positively impact people… you, the woman who made your candle, and when given as a gift, the recipient too.
 From quality ingredients to the story behind each candle, we hope to brighten lives with something that is really good in the world.

 Designed for good also reflects our philosophy that nice things shouldn’t be thrown out.
 When we design a candle, we envision how it can be used when the wax runs out.
 Can it easily be refilled with a locally purchased votive candle?
 Or is it ideal for holding jewelry once cleaned?
 We imagine how it complements your home and can bring joy for many years.

 Reuse, repurpose, recycled and recyclable are always on our mind.

 Women are a great investment, and yet so often have limited access to resources.
 Around the world, women reinvest more of their earnings into creating a better future for themselves and the next generation, especially when it comes to education.
 So it makes sense to invest in them, and that empowering women economically leads to greater peace and shared prosperity.
 Discover more at UN Women.

 We also believe that equal representation in all things – business, education, politics, science, board rooms, community leadership and more – strengthens organizations, improves lives, and leads to a more sustainable world.
 After all, women are half the globe's population.